 During the COVID-19 crisis many people are ensuring that their Wills reflect accurately what they want to happen to their assets when they die.
 Of course, this is in large part because our mortality has been brought into sharp focus by the tragic early deaths of so many people over such a short time span.
 It makes most sense to make a Spanish Will in relation to Spanish assets.
 However, it makes more sense to have a Will that covers one’s Spanish assets than no Will at all.
 Making a Spanish Will means being in Spain or visiting a Notary Public in your own country of residence.
 That could be difficult at the moment.
 If you need to make a Will in your own jurisdiction to cover your Spanish assets, then please be in touch with us.
 If you live in England and Wales then we will be able to prepare a Will for you to sign now.
 If you live in Scotland, Northern Ireland, or another country, then we will be able to ensure that your Will is valid and sufficiently clear for your Spanish estate to be administered upon your death.
 This may be a temporary solution, so that once you are able to travel, or to visit a Notary Public in your own jurisdiction, you will be able to make a Spanish Will.

 What should I do next?

-If you would like to discuss how best to deal with your assets please contact us for a free initial consultation.
-You can contact us by email at email@example.com, by telephone on 020 3478 1420 or by completing our contact form.
+If you would like to discuss how best to deal with your assets, please do be in contact with us,.
+You can contact us by email at firstname.lastname@example.org, by telephone on 020 3478 1420 or by completing our contact form.